jonathanhogg/flitter/docs/builtins.md

 : A *Uniform(0,1)* distribution pseudo-random source.

 The single argument to all of the functions is a vector that acts as the pseudo-random seed.
-Floating-point numbers within this seed vector are truncated to integer numbers before the seed is calculated.
+Floating-point numbers within this seed vector are *floor*ed to integer numbers before the seed is calculated.
 This is to allow new seeds to be easily generated at intervals, e.g.: `uniform(:foo;beat)` will create a new stream of pseudo-random numbers for each beat of the main clock.
 Multiplying or dividing this seed value then allows for different intervals, e.g., four times a
 beat: `uniform(:foo;beat*4)`.

-Similarly, the index value to the infinite-vector is truncated to pick a specific number in the stream.
+Similarly, the index value to the infinite-vector is *floor*ed to pick a specific number in the stream.
 For example:

 ```flitter